 4. Choose antibiotic-free foods.
 Did you know that antibiotics may be present in the foods you eat?
 Many farmers use antibiotics to fatten up their livestock, so you could be unwittingly ingesting antibiotics and damaging your microbiome if you eat tainted foods.
 Choose organic and antibiotic-free meat, dairy, fish, and eggs whenever possible and invest in a high-quality water filter to filter out unnecessary contaminants.

-5. Live a gut-healthy life.
+6. Live a gut-healthy life.
 Nourishing your gut goes well beyond just taking probiotics while taking antibiotics.
-Making daily choices to stay away from microbial depleters like antibacterial cleansers and antimicrobial personal care products, being active, keeping your stress levels in check, and spending plenty of times outdoors will all help you create a gut environment conducive to a healthy probiotic population that is the key to long-term and vibrant health.
+Making daily choices to stay away from microbial depleters like antibacterial cleansers and antimicrobial personal care products, being active, keeping your stress levels in check, and spending plenty of time outdoors will all help you create a gut environment conducive to a healthy probiotic population that is the key to long-term and vibrant health.

 As more and more people realize the impact that antibiotics have on our individual health and that of our society as a whole, we’ll hopefully move towards only using antibiotics in emergency or clear-cut, specific situations where no other option is available.
 Looking ahead, the exciting new future of medicine may even include targeted probiotic prescriptions that aim to remedy your health by fortifying your gut microbiome with the exact probiotic strains it needs.